 Thus the Makay really became a refuge for nature, a haven for species among the most curious of the planet.
 Its remoteness and the caracteristics of its topography was until recently hindering scientific exploration.
 Yet if it could so far protect its treasure for men, the dramatic increase of wildfires that is taking place in Madagascar recently is slowly threatening its forest and biodiversity.
 Wildfires are often spotted not only on the edge of the massif, but also spreading in the heart of its canyons, destroying what nature took millions of years to create.

 For ten years, Naturevolution has stepped forward to protect the Makay massif.
 First, three scientific expeditions led between 2009 and 2011 with several dozens of scientists brought concrete proofs of the incredible biodiversity of the Makay, as well as images to showcase these natural treasures.
-Then, field work over several years led to the creation of the Protected Area of the Makay and the implementation of several projects.
+Then, field work over several years led to the creation of the Protected Area of the Makay and the implementation of various conservation projects.